AnishGDev/Procrastube/README.md

 ![Install](https://raw.githubusercontent.com/AnishGDev/Procrastube/master/Images/Screen%20Shot%202018-01-01%20at%205.32.33%20pm.png)

-*Because of Apple's idiotic ideology of asking Safari Developers to pay $99 to distribute their extension for free, you are forced to go through all these steps.
-If anyone has an Apple Developer account, feel free to package this software*
+**Because of *Apple's ~~idiotic~~ ideology of asking Safari Developers to pay $99* to distribute their extension for free, you are forced to go through all these steps.
+If anyone has an Apple Developer account, feel free to package this software**

+**You will have to re-install everytime you close Safari**

 Chrome and Firefox versions coming soon...